rishabh-runwal/startups/Readme.md

 The dataset for the Indian Startups Funding used for this project can be found here
 ## Feature Details :
 Sr. No - Serial number.
 Date - Date of funding in format DD/MM/YYYY.
 StartupName - Name of the startup which got funded.
 IndustryVertical - Industry to which the startup belongs.
 SubVertical - Sub-category of the industry type.
 CityLocation - City which the startup is based out of.
 InvestorsName - Name of the investors involved in the funding round.
 InvestmentType - Either Private Equity or Seed Funding.
 AmountInUSD - Funding Amount in USD.
 Remarks - Other information, if any.
+ ### The link to the blog displayings the findings for this project can be found [here](https://medium.com/@rishabh.runwal/heres-what-you-need-to-know-about-the-indian-startup-ecosystem-3bf979cd4abc)